U. Of Oregon

 - Ongoing coaching support

 See website for specific details.
-Information below is for one intervention kit in either pdf (to be printed by purchaser) or one pre-printed/assessmbled.
-If PD training is desired, details are negotiated between purchaser and approve WNF trainers.
+Information below is for one intervention kit in either pdf (to be printed by purchaser) or one pre-printed/assembled.
+Professional development and training costs are negotiated based on your needs.

 Intervention Kit – PDF